emir-vargor/DSA-210-Term-Project-Proposal-Predicting-the-Best-Picture-Oscar-Winner/README.md

 In order to collect the data for genre, runtime, release date, and whether the movie is nominated for Best Director, I will use:

 **Datasets:**
 * [https://www.kaggle.com/datasets/viniciusno/oscar-nominees-and-winners-1929-present](https://www.kaggle.com/datasets/viniciusno/oscar-nominees-and-winners-1929-present) is my based dataset, which shows Oscar nominees and winners.
-Additionally, it provides the data for total nominations.
 * [https://www.kaggle.com/datasets/harshitshankhdhar/imdb-dataset-of-top-1000-movies-and-tv-shows) is used to get the genre, runtime, and the MetaCritic score of the movie.
+* [https://www.kaggle.com/code/isaienkov/full-eda-and-visualization-golden-globe-awards/input) is used to get the data for the Golden Globes Awards nomination.
-* These two datasets are merged with Python (Pandas).
+* These three datasets are merged with Python (Pandas).
 Since, some of the best picture nominated movies are not in iMDB top 1000 or some movie names do not match with each other in the datasets, the missing data is filled with web searching.

 **Websites:**
 * [https://www.imdb.com/](https://www.imdb.com/) is used to get missing genre, runtime and the MetaCritic data.